enebular/enebular-runtime-agent/README.md

 enebular-agent accepts flows deployed from enebular and manages a Node-RED instance to run them.
 It will also automatically install any published node modules that are depended on by the flow being deployed.

+### File Deploys

+enebular-agent accepts files deployed from enebular.
+It supports the optional execution of those files and also running any command hooks that have been configured.

 ### Logging

 enebular-agent will periodically send logged messages to enebular.
 It can also log to its own standard output streams (command-line console), but this is not enabled by default.
 To have it also log to the console, set the `DEBUG` environment variable. enebular-agent can also optionally log to syslog.
 See ’Configuration’ below for more information on configuration options.